romlok/godot-tools/README.md

 ### inputcontrols

-MouselookController and PanController can be added as children of a Spatial node, and will alter the parent node's transform in response to mouse/input events.
+MouselookController, PanController, and ZoomController can be added as children of a Spatial node, and will alter the parent node's transform in response to mouse/input events.

 RigidCharController and KinematicCharController can be added as children of nodes of the respective type, and will enable their parent to be transformed